aabtop/reify/README.md

 # Reify

-Reify lets you embed a customizable [TypeScript](https://www.typescriptlang.org/) runtime within a C++ application.
+Reify lets you embed a customized [TypeScript](https://www.typescriptlang.org/) runtime within a C++ application.

 Reify is a C++ library generator.
 The input to Reify is a set of types which define the language in which the C++ host code will communicate with the embedded TypeScript code.
 The output from Reify is a statically linkable C++ library with the following components: